CristianFortunaR/threatIdentificator/README.md

 ## 📘 Overview

 This project explores the full potential of edge computing using NVIDIA's Jetson AGX Orin to detect real-time threats through deep learning models.
-By leveraging Edge AI, we eliminate latency, enabling immediate response to critical situations such as intrusions, weapons detection, or hazardous objects.
+By leveraging Edge AI, we eliminate latency, enabling immediate response to critical situations such as intrusions, weapons detection, or dangerous objects.

 ---